 Following the Initial Enquiry Screening Call, the Initial Visit (IV) will be arranged to take place at the prospective applicant's home by a suitably qualified and skilled member of the team.
 This provides an opportunity for the agency to share more detailed information with prospective carers around the realities of fostering, to answer any of their questions, and to view and assess the accommodation.
 The discussion will include exploration of skills, knowledge and motivation to foster, and any practical requirements.
 Following the visit, a report is completed by the visiting worker.
-All IV reports are reviewed by a Manager, and outcomes shared with the prospective applicant, at which point an application to be assessed as a foster parent could be invited.
+All IV reports are reviewed by a Manager, and outcomes shared with the prospective applicant, at which point an application to be assessed as a foster parent could he invited recognises that foster parents have choices and that in some instances decisions are made to move between approving agencies.
+In these circumstances the Fostering Network Protocols are followed, and the agency work closely with responsible Local Authorities to ensure that the care experiences of any children in placement are not detrimentally affected by the transfer.
+It is not uncommon for fostered children to remain with their foster parents following an agency transfer.